Written By

 • Diarrhea and vomiting

-Although rare, a child can die from talc inhalation.
-If your child shows any of the signs or symptoms of talc poisoning, move them to fresh air and seek emergency medical attention.
-You can reach the national Poison Help hotline at 1-800-222-1222.
+Although rare, there have been reports of children dying from talc inhalation.
+If your child shows any signs or symptoms of talc poisoning, move them to fresh air and seek emergency medical attention.
+You can reach the National Poison Help hotline at 1-800-222-1222.

 How to Protect Your Baby

-• Use a cornstarch-based powder instead of talcum powder.
+• Use a cornstarch-based powder or other alternative instead of talcum powder.

 • Always keep baby powder out of reach of children.